 But are they correct?
 Does it make sense to use regenerative braking on electric bikes?

 Let’s look closer into this question.

 Regenerative braking refers to the process used by e-bikes to convert kinetic energy into electric charge to be used by the battery.
-Current technology levels, as well as speeds and weights of electric bicycles, do not allow using regenerative braking effectively on e-bikes.
+Current technology levels, as well as the speeds and weights of electric bicycles, do not allow using regenerative braking effectively on e-bikes.

 What is regenerative braking on e-bikes?
 Is it worth it?

 Regenerative braking or ‘Regen braking’ is a breakthrough concept for environment-friendly vehicles.
 It was made popular during the early 2000s and is widely used in electric cars and other vehicles.
-The idea soon followed for smaller vehicles and went further in applications including e-bikes.
+The idea soon followed for smaller vehicles and went further in applications, including e-bikes.